Older Southern American English: History

-One theory of historian David Hackett Fischer's book Albion's Seed is that, since indentured servants from Southern England primarily settled the Tidewater Virginia region and poor Northern English and Ulster Scots families primarily settled the Southern backcountry, the Tidewater and backcountry (now, Appalachian) dialects were most directly influenced by those two immigrant populations, respectively.
-Indeed, the Appalachian dialect shows such likely immigrant influences as evidenced by, for example, their preservation of rhoticity.
+One theory of historian David Hackett Fischer's book Albion's Seed is that indentured servants chiefly from England's South and Midlands primarily settled the Tidewater (Virginia) region and poor Northern English and Ulster Scots families primarily settled the Appalachian Southern backcountry, so that the Tidewater and backcountry dialects were most directly influenced by those two immigrant populations, respectively.
+Indeed, the Appalachian dialect shows such likely immigrant influences as evidenced by, for example, their consistent preservation of rhoticity.
 However, linguists have disputed many of the specifics of Fischer's theory, instead arguing that dialect-mixing in both regions was in fact more varied and widespread.
 For example, an Appalachian Journal linguistic article reveals the flawed premises and misrepresentation of sources in Albion's Seed and asserts that the early Southern dialects are actually difficult to trace to any singular influence.

-In the decades following the American Revolution of the 1760s to 1780s, major population centers of the coastal American South, such as Norfolk, Virginia and Charleston, South Carolina maintained strong commercial and cultural ties to southern England and London.
-Thus, as the upper-class standard dialect around London changed, some of its features were mirrored by: the dialects of upper-class Americans in eastern Virginia and the Charleston area, followed by the regional dialects of these areas in general, regardless of socioeconomic class.
+In the decades following the American Revolution of the 1760s to 1780s, major population centers of the coastal American South, such as Norfolk, Virginia, and Charleston, South Carolina, maintained strong commercial and cultural ties to southern England around London.
+Thus, as the upper-class standard dialect around London changed, some of its features were mirrored by: the dialects of upper-class Americans in eastern Virginia and the Charleston area, followed by the dialects of the surrounding regions in general, regardless of socioeconomic class.
 One such example accent feature is the "r-dropping" (or non-rhoticity) of the late 18th and early 19th century, resulting in the similar r-dropping found in these American areas during the cultural "Old South".
-Contrarily, in Southern areas away from the major coasts and plantations (like Appalachia), and on certain isolated islands, accents mostly remained rhotic.
-Another example feature is the trap–bath split, which also helped define the eastern Virginia accent in its British-style imitation.
-The split was also adopted in the Gulf, Appalachian, and plantation regions of the South, though with their own unique articulation distinct from the British one.
-The feature is extinct in virtually all these areas today.
+Contrarily, in Southern areas away from the major coasts and plantations (like Appalachia), on certain isolated islands, and variously among lower-class White speakers, accents mostly remained rhotic.
+Another example feature is the British-style trap–bath split, which also helped define the eastern Virginia accent.
+The split was also adopted in the Gulf, Appalachian, and plantation regions of the South, though with their own articulation distinct from the British one.
+(The feature is extinct in virtually all these areas today.)